maabed/karak-dashboard-docs/source/index.html.md

 # Introduction

-Welcome to the Blue Dashboard!
+Welcome to the Karak Dashboard!
 You can use our dashboard to manage your business easily, where you can get information and statistics through charts, tables, modals and more.

-Blue Dashboard is built using modern Bootstrap according to high standards in UX/UI design.
+Karak Dashboard is built using modern Bootstrap according to high standards in UX/UI design.

 This Documentation will help you to use the dashboard effectively.

 ## Getting Started

-You can use blue dashboard to add multiple features and pages in your website, all you have to do is to <a href="https://github.com/new-release/Blue-dashboard">download our dashboard or fork it from github</a>.
+You can use Karak dashboard to add multiple features and pages in your website, all you have to do is to <a href="https://github.com/new-release/Karak-dashboard">download our dashboard or fork it from github</a>.

 ### Features

-The features provided by the Blue dashboard:
+The features provided by the Karak dashboard:

   * Dashboard